storj/docs/app/(docs)/object-mount/user-guide/POSIX/page.md

 {% callout type="info" %}
 Ensure your credentials and your bucket support write access.
 Your credentials must allow `s3:PutObject` and `s3:DeleteObject` on that path.

-**Important:** You cannot change the POSIX mode setting after a mount has been created.
 {% /callout %}

-**Be advised:** Using any non-Object Mount tool to rename, move or copy your files will result in those objects losing their POSIX metadata.
-You should use Object Mount to manage POSIX-enabled files in order to preserve their metadata and attributes.
+**Be advised:** Using any non-Object Mount tool to rename, move, or copy your files will result in those objects _losing_ their POSIX metadata.
+You should only use Object Mount to manage POSIX-enabled files in order to preserve their metadata and attributes.

 ## When to Enable Object Mount’s POSIX Mode